Last Updated: 2025-10-21 Tue 14:18

 • Subdividing functions into smaller blocks with comments describing what the blocks accomplish.

-• Descriptions of which "variables" from the C side are held in which registers.
+• Descriptions of which "variables" or data are held in which registers.

-• Descriptions of most assembly lines and their effect on the variables held in the registers.
+• Descriptions of most assembly lines and their effect on the data held in the registers.

 • Descriptions of any data such as bitmasks stored in the assembly code.

-• Use informative label names like .ROUNDING_UP to convey further meaning about what goals certain positions in code are accomplishing.
+• Using informative label names like .ROUNDING_UP to convey further meaning about what goals certain positions in code are accomplishing.

 Use Division